An easy and low carb recipe for Indian butter chicken, with tender yogurt-marinated chicken cooked in a deliciously spiced orange curry.

 If you thaw frozen chicken breasts for this recipe, I recommend patting them dry with paper towels after thawing to remove any excess moisture.
 Otherwise you’ll end up with chicken chunks sitting in wet marinade.
 The texture of the marinade should be sticky and it should easily coat the chicken chunks.

-Butter chicken is typically served with basmati rice and naan, but for a low carb option you can serve with cauliflower rice, as photographed here.
+Like many Indian recipes, butter chicken is typically served with basmati rice and naan, but for a low carb option you can serve with cauliflower rice, as photographed here.
 I use 85g of riced cauliflower for every butter chicken serving.
 To cook them, just microwave the cauliflower until tender.
 You can buy riced cauliflower at most supermarkets, or you can buy florets and use a hand grater or food processor to grate into rice sized pieces.

 Leftovers can be covered and stored in the refrigerator for up to a week.
 To reheat, simply microwave until heated through, pausing halfway to stir the sauce.